 Barry Callebaut aims to pay an annual cash dividend that is appropriate, in due consideration of the performance and financial condition of the Group, its requirements for investment and its future prospects.
 It is an integral part of our commitment to manage our capital structure actively for the benefit of the Company and its shareholders.

 Dividends are paid once a year, usually at the beginning of March.
 This pay-out pattern has been established following a number of capital repayments via reduction of the nominal value of the Barry Callebaut share.
 This procedure requires a mandatory call to creditors with a notice period of 2 months and other statutory proceedings, which is why the pay-out cannot be executed immediately following the General Meeting of Shareholders.
-Even though it is proposed to the AGM 2016 to pay-out the next dividend only party via nominal value reduction, Barry Callebaut wishes to adhere to the established pay-out pattern.
-The last dividend was paid out on March 2, 2017.
+Even though it is proposed to the AGM 2017 to pay-out the next dividend only party via nominal value reduction, Barry Callebaut wishes to adhere to the established pay-out pattern.
+The next dividend, after approval at the AGM will be paid on March 2, 2018.

 The ex-date is the first exchange day on which the shares are traded ex-dividend, i.e. without the right to the next dividend.
 Usually, but not necessarily, the opening price is the last closing price less the dividend amount.
-The last ex-date was February 28, 2017.
-Therefore the last trading day, on which the shares could be bought with the right to receive the next dividend was Monday, February 27, 2017.
+Therefore the last trading day, on which the shares could be bought with the right to receive the next dividend will be Monday, February 28, 2018.

 It is the last day on which new shareholders are recorded with dividend rights.
 This date is given by the respective stock exchange rules.
-The last record date was March 1, 2017.
+The next record date is March 1, 2018.

 Because the pay-out from reserves from capital contributions is not subject to any withholding tax and is also – for individual persons with tax domicile in Switzerland who hold the shares as part of their private assets – not subject to income tax.